The Members of

-The Company has not given any guarantees covered under the provisions of Section186 of the Companies Act, 2013 and Rules made there under.
-The details of the Loans and investments made by the Company are given in the notes to standalone financial statements.
+The Company had not given any guarantees covered under the provisions of Section 186 of the Companies Act, 2013 and rules made there under.
+Particulars of loans and investments form part of the notes to the Financial Statements.

 The following table provides a list of years for which unclaimed dividend and their corresponding shares would become eligible to be transferred to the IEPF on the dates mentioned below:

 |Year||Type of dividend||Dividend Per Share||Date of declaration||Due date for transfer||Amount*|

 |2016-17||Final||0.90||28th September, 2017||27th October, 2024||9,76,678.20|

 |2017-18||Final||0.90||26th September, 2018||25th October, 2025||7,75,770.30|

 The Company has not declared any final dividend for the Year 2019-20, 2020-21 and 2021-22.

 The Company sends periodic intimation to the shareholders concerned, advising them to lodge their claims with respect to unclaimed dividend.
 Shareholders may note that both the unclaimed dividend and corresponding shares transferred to IEPF, including all benefit accruing on such shares if any, can be claimed back from IEPF following the procedure prescribed in the Rules.

 Details of the Nodal Officer